Phase signature of topological transition in Josephson Junctions

-With ${\bf B_\|}$ along the y-direction, tight-binding simulations predict a single junction, without a phase bias, will undergo a topological phase transition at finite in-plane magnetic field, as plotted in Fig.~1c.
-A hallmark of this transition is the (partial) closing and reopening of the superconducting gap \cite{pientka_topological_2017,cayao_majorana_2017,fu_superconducting_2008} manifested as a minimum in critical current shown in Fig.~1d.
-Above that closing, the system is in a topological phase dominated by chiral p-type superconductivity, as shown in SI.
-This is in contrast with a phase-biased junction \cite{ren_topological_2019, fornieri_evidence_2019} which, at $\pi$-phase, can exhibit a topological phase at arbitrary low $B_y$, as shown in Fig.~1e.

-\setcitestyle{numbers,open={},close={}} In Figs.~2a and b, we present the $B_y$-dependence of the JJ1 critical current at two different gate voltages: \textbf{a} $V_g^1 = -1.5 \:\textrm{V}$ and \textbf{b} $V_g^1 = 1.4 \:\textrm{V}$.
-In Fig.~2a, at lower $V_g^1$ and thus at a lower density, we observe a trivial monotonic decrease of $I_c$ with $B_y$.
-Remarkably, at higher $V_g^1$ in Fig.~2b, we see a striking difference where the superconducting gap closes and reopens around $B_y = 600 \:\textrm{mT}$, in agreement with the tight-binding results from Fig.~1d.
-Above that gap closing, we measure $I_c \sim 20$ nA, consistent with the gap reopening and topological transition.
-After the gap reopens the resistance vanishes for $I<I_c$.
-In contrast, after gap closing, only non-zero resistance was measured in ref.~\cite{hart_controlled_2017}. \setcitestyle{super,open={},close={}}
+We next consider the $B_y$-dependence of the JJ1 critical current.
+In Fig.~2(a), at lower $V_g^1 = -1.5\,$V and thus at a lower density, we observe a trivial monotonic decrease of $I_c$ with $B_y$.
+Remarkably, at higher $V_g^1 = 1.4\,$V in Fig.~2(b), we see a striking difference with a non-monotonic behavior of $I_c$ and a minimum around $B_y = 600 \:\textrm{mT}$, in agreement with the tight-binding results from Fig.~S8(d)~\cite{supplementary-materials}.
+Above that minimum, we measure $I_c \approx 20$ nA, consistent with the gap reopening and topological transition.
+After the minimum, the resistance vanishes for $I<I_c$.
+In contrast, after gap closing, only non-zero resistance was measured in Ref.~\cite{hart_controlled_2017}.

-By considering Thouless energy, $E_T = (\pi/2)\hbar v_F/L$, where $v_F$ is the Fermi velocity and $L$ is the gap of the junction, one may expect to reach the topological phase more easily at low density (smaller gate voltages) since the transition has been predicted to occur around $E_\textrm{Z} \sim E_T/2$, where $E_\textrm{Z}$ is the Zeeman energy \cite{pientka_topological_2017}.
-However, this neglects the $v_F$-mismatch between the Al and InAs regions \cite{zutic_spin-polarized_1999}, and SOC \cite{setiawan_full_2019}, which can both change with density \cite{wickramasinghe_transport_2018}.
-The topological transition occurs when the gap closes at $k_y =0$.
-For $\mathbf{B}_\parallel$ along the $y$ direction spin is conserved at $k_y =0$ and SOC can be effectively gauged away yielding a SOC-independent topological condition\cite{lutchyn_majorana_2010,oreg_helical_2010,pientka_topological_2017}.
-However, SOC is still needed for a sizable topological gap and MBS localization.
+Minima in $I_c$ have been observed in Ref.~\onlinecite{fornieri_evidence_2019} due to orbital effects, which can become energetically unfavorable in the presence of strong proximity effect~\cite{setiawan_full_2019}.
+We expect that the proximity effect is stronger in our samples since the top barrier of our 2DEG is more transparent due to the lower band gap and electron mass of (In,Ga)As at 81\% In-content compared to the 75\% In-content used in \cite{fornieri_evidence_2019}.
+We discuss this point in greater details in \cite{supplementary-materials}.